webdiscus/pug-plugin/README.md

         Pug Plugin
         </a>
     </h1>
-  <div>Webpack plugin to extract HTML and CSS into separate file</div>
+  <div>Webpack plugin to extract HTML, CSS and JS from pug into separate files</div>
 </div>

 ---